 One of the frequent reasons we prescribe mistletoe therapy is due to its immune stimulatory effects.

-When first beginning therapy, mistletoe activates the innate/nonspecific immune system (7-9).
+When first beginning therapy, mistletoe activates the innate/nonspecific immune system.

-Continued use of mistletoe stimulates the adaptive immune response and pushes the immune system towards a Th1 response which results in the induction of cytotoxic T cells and memory T cells (7).
-This could result in long term immune stimulating effects towards cancer.
+Continued use of mistletoe stimulates the adaptive immune response and pushes the immune system towards a Th1 response which results in the induction of cytotoxic T cells and memory T cells.
+This may result in long-term immune stimulating effects towards cancer.

-The main immune stimulating effects of mistletoe has been found to be stimulation of peripheral blood mononuclear cells (PBMC’s) (1,7).
-It also increases the numbers and function of natural killer cells (8-9).
-Furthermore it stimulates the production of haematopoietic progenitor cells (5).
+The main immune stimulating effect of mistletoe has been found to be stimulation of peripheral blood mononuclear cells (PBMC’s).
+It also increases the number and function of natural killer cells.
+Furthermore, it stimulates the production of hematopoietic progenitor cells.

-Over time, mistletoe has been found to train the adaptive immune response and increase levels of CD4+ T lymphocytes (2-4, 7).
+Over time, mistletoe has been found to train the adaptive immune response and increase levels of CD4+ T lymphocytes.

-Mistletoe has also been found to protect immune cells from the cytotoxic effects of chemotherapy (6).
-Subsequent injections have been found to increase the levels of T-lymphocytes (2-4, 7).
+Mistletoe has also been found to protect immune cells from the cytotoxic effects of chemotherapy.
+Subsequent injections have been found to increase the levels of T-lymphocytes.

 Studies have found that over time, the body may become desensitized to the effects of mistletoe therapy and increasingly higher doses are needed to provide the same benefit.

-Botanicals have a long history (thousands of years) in being used to prevent and treat infections, cancer and autoimmune disease.
+Botanicals have a long history (thousands of years) of being used to prevent and treat infections, cancer, and autoimmune disease.
 Much of this has to do with their interaction with the immune system.

-In modern times science has helped to identify the exact mechanisms by which these botanicals act.
-This is beneficial to our patients since we can tailor botanical formulations to their specific needs.
+In modern times, the exact mechanisms by which many of these botanicals act has been studied and identified.
+This is beneficial to our patients because we can tailor botanical formulations to meet their specific needs.

-One of the benefits of botanicals is that they may have multiple different functions an impact the body in a multitude of ways at the same time.
+Botanicals can have multiple different functions and impact the body in a multitude of ways at the same time.